Aqusorias/Youtube-Discord-Rich-Presence/README.md

 ## 🛑 Known Issues

+- Currently, if you have videos in your Notifications, it will show the number of notifications in the title in the Rich Presence.
 - Sometimes on Video playback, it shows the wrong Channelname.
 This should fix itself on the next Video playback.
 - It behaves weirdly if you have multiple Tabs running with different Videos.
 It should show the title and channel of the latest opened tab and playtime.
     - If you then stop any other Youtube tab, by closing it in any way, it will stop the RPC.
 This will fix itself on Video change or Window Reload.